 - No Duplicative Reimbursement.
 No State or local agency may receive reimbursement under Section 7624 if reimbursement has been received by the agency under a Federal or State forfeiture program or under State revenue laws.

 - Awarding Agency Funds.
-If the information/investigation is performed with awarding agency funds, the reimbursement received from the IRS would be program income and subject to the guidelines discussed above.
+If the information/investigation is performed with awarding agency funds, the reimbursement received from the IRS is considered to be program income and subject to the guidelines discussed above.